DoubleBangBoys/proxy/README.md

 ## Usage

+This guide is for Unix-like users only.

 To run, open two terminals.

 In the first: type npm run server
 In the second: type npm start

 You will notice there is no database!
 You must seed and create one yourself.
 The database port in use is currently 5432.
-4 sample database dumps are located and named for each component is located in server.js.
+4 sample database dumps are located and named for each component that is being referenced in Sample-Seed-Data.

 The ports used in this project are 5432 for Postgres and 27017 for Mongo.

 ## Requirements